abisalazar1/todos-angular-1/README.md

 # todos laravel and angular

-this is just a simple app that developed.
+This is just a simple app.

-note: I did not change the default welcome page.
+note: I did not change the default laravel welcome page.

 You can login using the following credentials.